alexwlchan/alexwlchan.net/src/_articles/2025/2025-03-07-static-maps.md

 ```

 The higher the zoom level, the more tiles you need to download, and the larger the final image will be.
-I ran this script up to zoom level 6, and this is the data involved:
+I ran this script up to zoom level 6, and this is the size of the data:

 <style>
+  @use "components/tables";

   #zoom_levels {
     margin: 0 auto;
   }